Mitiga International Airport: Libyan/Soviet use

-Operation El Dorado Canyon
+U.S. bombing raid in 1986

-In 1986, the base was a primary target of Operation El Dorado Canyon, a US retaliatory air strike against Libya for missile attacks on US aircraft over disputed territorial waters in the Mediterranean Sea and Libyan involvement in terrorist attacks on US servicemen in Europe.
-At 2 a.m. on 16 April 1986, Okba Ben Nafi AB, various Libyan government buildings, and three of thirty alleged Libyan terrorist training camps were bombed by F-111Fs from the USAFE's 48th Tactical Fighter Wing, flying non-stop from RAF Lakenheath, United Kingdom, to Libya.
+The base was a primary target of the 1986 United States bombing of Libya (Operation "El Dorado Canyon"), launched against Libya due to missile attacks on US aircraft and Libyan involvement in terrorist attacks against US servicemen in Europe.
+At 2 a.m. on 16 April 1986, Okba Ben Nafi AB, various Libyan government buildings, and three alleged Libyan terrorist training camps were bombed by General Dynamics F-111 Aardvarks from the 48th Tactical Fighter Wing, flying from the United Kingdom, to Libya.

-Operation El Dorado Canyon included eighteen 48 TFW F-111F "Aardvark" fighter-bombers (Pave Tack-equipped), five EF-111A "Sparkvarks" from the 66th Electronic Combat Wing/42nd Electronic Combat Squadron at RAF Upper Heyford, UK, and carrier-based US Navy F-14 Tomcats and A-6E Intruders.
-The 66 ECW Sparkvarks formed up with the attack force to provide electronic defense during the attack.
-One 48 TFW F-111F was lost outbound from the attack to (presumably) a SAM or AAA hit.
-The 48 TFW that bombed the base had practiced for years with F-100s at this very same air base when it was Wheelus Air Base and later at Zaragoza AB Spain with F-4D Phantoms and F-111s for just such a mission.
+The raid included eighteen F-111 fighter-bombers, five General Dynamics–Grumman EF-111A Raven from the 66th Electronic Combat Wing/42nd Electronic Combat Squadron, and carrier-based Navy F-14 Tomcats and A-6E Intruders.
+The EF-111s formed up with the attack force to provide electronic defense during the attack.
+One 48 TFW F-111F was lost presumably to a surface-to-air missile or AAA hit.
+The 48 TFW that bombed the base had practiced for years with F-100s at this very same air base when it was Wheelus Air Base and later at Zaragoza AB Spain with F-4D Phantoms and F-111s for similar missions.